Charles Floyd (explorer)

-Charles Floyd (1782 – August 20, 1804) was an American explorer, a non-commissioned officer in the U.S. Army, and the quartermaster of the Lewis and Clark Expedition.
+Charles Floyd (June 20, 1782 – August 20, 1804) was an American explorer, a non-commissioned officer in the U.S. Army, and the quartermaster of the Lewis and Clark Expedition.
 A native of Kentucky, he was a son of Robert Clark Floyd, a nephew of James John Floyd, a cousin of Virginia governor John Floyd, and possibly a relative of William Clark.
 He was one of the first men to join the expedition, and the only member of the Corps of Discovery to die during the expedition.

 Lewis and Clark Expedition

 While exploring the Louisiana Purchase with Lewis and Clark, he took ill at the end of July 1804.
 On July 31, Floyd wrote in his diary, "I am very sick and have been for sometime but have recovered my health again."
 However, this apparent recovery was soon followed by a severe turn for the worse.
-William Clark described Floyd's death as one "with a great deal of composure" and that before Floyd died he said to Clark, "I am going away.
+William Clark described as Floyd's death as one "with a great deal of composure" and that before Floyd died he said to Clark, "I am going away.
 Please write me a letter."